Blog Layout

 person-sitting-at-a-table-working-on-their-computer-talking-on-the-phone

 Make sure to maintain a professional and courteous tone in their communication to encourage cooperation from the tenant.
-Make sure to provide a reasonable deadline for the tenant to collect their packages.
+Make sure to provide a reasonable deadline for the previous tenant to collect their mail.

 3. Store the Mail